IsmaUPC/Dino/README.md

 - Shift for run
 - SPACE for jump
 - SPACE in the middle of the jump for double jump
-- K or F for Shoot
+- K / F / Click Left for Shoot
 - ESC for open and close Menu Pause
-- +/- modify volume
+- + / - modify volume

 ## DEBUG keys